ericfortis/aot-fetch-demo/README.md

 <hr/>
 <br/>

-## Option 2: Data-only Server Side Includes (SSI)
+## Option 2: Data-Only Server-Side Includes (SSI)

 YouTube uses this technique.
-It’s similar to SSR, but avoids the UI rendering overhead on the server-side.
-It can be done blocking or streaming.
+It’s similar to SSR, but it avoids the UI rendering overhead on the server side.
+It can be implemented in either a blocking or a streaming manner.

 ### Option 2-A: Blocking

-This is a bit simpler than 2-B, it injects the initial data in a global variable in the html document.
+This approach is a bit simpler than 2-B. It injects the initial data into a global variable in the HTML document.

 ```html
 <script nonce="some-nonce-2pW">